robtweed/golgi/TUTORIAL.md

 The *demo.js* Module is an extremely simple example of a *Golgi* main or root application module.

 Your root application module is where you define the main shape and starting point of your UI and its application logic.

-It must be defined as an ES6 Module using the following pattern
+To make it work with all modern browsers, it should be wrapped as a self-loading *async* function.
+Safari, in particular, needs this due to the way it handles what's known as *top-level await*.
+So that's this piece:

+      (async () => {

+        ...etc

+      })();

+The contents of this self-loading function should adhere to the following pattern

 - load the *Golgi* Module
 - define the paths where your *Golgi Components* and *Golgi Assemblies* reside